uttamkamar/todo-react/README.md

   🖊️ A simple Todo App built using <a href="https://reactjs.org/">ReactJS</a>
 </p>

-## This is a super simple Todo App built using React js with local storage.
+## This is a super simple Todo App built using React js.

 Basic CURD operation is done here.
-To build this project just download it and install all dependencies
+To build this project just download it and install all dependencies.

 ## 😃 Features:

 - ➕ Add todos
 - 🗑️ Delete todos
 - 🖊️ Update todos
-- ⏸ Save todos to Local Storage when the state changes
+- ⏸ Fetch todo data from the API
-- ▶️ Load the todos from Local Storage when the site is loaded again
 - 🚫 error message on empty todo

 <p align="center">